Podcast: Play in new window | Download

 Bumping into each other and

+L a u g h i n g .I am whole.
+I am healed.
+I am a healer.
+Nothing in life needs to change for that to be true.
 I’ll let Hafiz finish this off.
 There are about 20 poems I’d like to use, but I’ll go with “Today”

 I do not want to touch any object in this world Without my eyes testifying to the truth That everything is My Beloved.

 Something has happened To my understanding of existence That now makes my heart always full of wonder And kindness.

 May you have a wonder-filled day.
 Today.
 Fully present.
 Fully alive.
 Today.